 - Functional Cookies.
 These cookies enable the Sites to provide enhanced functionality and personalization.
 They may be set by us or by third-party providers whose services we have added to our pages.
 If you do not allow these cookies then some or all of these services may not function properly.

 - Targeting Cookies.
 These cookies may be set through our Sites by our advertising partners.
 They may be used by those companies to build a profile of your interests and show you relevant adverts on other websites.
 They do not directly store personally identifiable information, but these cookies are based on uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will experience less targeted advertising.

 How to Change Your Cookie Preferences.
 You may opt out of certain cookies on our Sites using our cookie settings tool, as well as by adjusting your browser settings.
+CLEAR also honors Global Privacy Control.
 As discussed above, opting out of certain types of cookies may affect the functionality of our Sites and may prevent you from being able to access certain features on the Sites.

 Cookie Settings Tool.
-You can review or change your preferences for most cookies and tags on our Sites by clicking the blue shield in the bottom, left-hand corner of your browser screen.
+You can review or change your preferences for most cookies and tags on our Sites by clicking the green cookie in the bottom, left-hand corner of your browser screen.